realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-limits-serialization-and-intelligence-as-reemergence.md

 Agency is not infinite freedom.

-It is bounded steering under constraint.
+It is bounded steering under constraint resolution.